Zweibach/text/Hydrus/PTR.md

 ### Tag Guidelines

-These are a mix of standard praxis used by various boorus and changes made by Hydrus Developer and PTR users, ratified by the janitors that actually have to manage all of this.
+These are a mix of standard practice used by various boorus and changes made by Hydrus Developer and PTR users, ratified by the janitors that actually have to manage all of this.
 The "full" document is viewable at [Cuddle's git repo](https://raw.githubusercontent.com/CuddleBear92/Hydrus-Presets-and-Scripts/master/tag%20guidelines).
 See Hydrus Developer's [thoughts on a public tagging schema](https://hydrusnetwork.github.io/hydrus/help/tagging_schema.html).

 If you are looking to help out by tagging low tag-count files, remember to keep the tags objective, start simple by for example adding the characters/persons and big obvious things in the image or what else.
 Tagging every little thing and detail is a sure path to burnout.
 If you are looking to petition removal of tags then it is preferable to sibling common misspellings, underscores, and defunct tags rather than deleting them outright.
 The exception is for ambiguous tags where it is better to delete and replace with a less ambiguous tag.
 When deleting tags that don't belong in the image it can be helpful if you include a short description as to why.